jessicabohannon/CAPSTONE/README.md

 Enrollment and demographics data was pulled from the [Metro Nashville Publis Schools website.](https://mnps.org/cms/one.aspx?objectId=36779577) All additional data (addresses, funding, educator experience, student teacher rations, and achievement scores) came from the [Tennessee Department of Education website.](https://www.tn.gov/education/districts/federal-programs-and-oversight/data/data-downloads.html) Data for the 2022-2023 school year was used, being the most recent school year with data being fully released.

-`Python/Pandas` - for exploration, aggregation, and visualization of the data
+`Python/Jupyter Notebook` - for exploration, aggregation, and visualization of the data

 `Power BI` - for creating interactive dashboard